 Our list of favorites may seem small compared to other review categories, where we include 15-30 contenders.
 Interestingly, this review took us far longer than almost any other we've completed with hours and months of research, time, and effort down the mattress rabbit hole where we considered well over 30 potential competitors.
 One by one, each product was slashed from the competition for reasons varying from questionable material safety to a lack of transparency from the manufacturer.

 While potentially outdated with a publish date of 2011, this overview of crib mattresses and what they contain

 - Sealy Everlite 2-Stage crib mattress / Sealy Perfect Rest — These Sealy mattresses are made by Kolcraft.
 After several weeks and five email attempts to receive information from the manufacturer, they finally gave us material information after we told them who we were.
-We think companies should be transparent about what materials are in their mattresses, and we don't think the average parent would receive an honest answer from this company without significant effort and cajoling.
+We think companies should be transparent about what materials are in their mattresses.
+We don't think the average parent would receive an honest answer from this company without significant effort and cajoling.

 - Colgate Eco Classica III — In an email from the company, they claim this mattress is "eco-friendly."
 They also unnecessarily attempted to disparage other companies who use organic materials.
-Both responses leave a bad taste in our mouth, as this mattress is not eco-friendly (it uses petroleum), and implying negative things about other mattresses doesn't make their mattress a better product.
+Both responses leave a bad taste in our mouths, as this mattress is not eco-friendly (it uses petroleum), and implying negative things about other mattresses doesn't make their mattress a better product.
 This mattress uses 24% "non-edible plant oil" to replace petroleum-based oil in their polyurethane foam.
 So, in other words, 76% of this foam still uses petroleum-based oil.
-The use of petroleum products and the production of foam is not particularly eco-friendly and certainly doesn't qualify this product as good for the environment.
+The use of petroleum products and foam production is not particularly eco-friendly and certainly doesn't qualify this product as good for the environment.
 This company also told us via email that the "tag on the mattress says only what is legally required to be said on the mattress," we prefer transparency of all materials, not just what the law allows.